15-Year-Old Girl Shot In Head Dies Following Shooting At Jerome Brown Playground In Tioga, Philadelphia Police Say

 No weapons have been recovered and no arrests have been made at this time.

-For a list of gun violence resources in Philadelphia, click here.MORE NEWS: Boy Scouts Get Conditional Approval Of $850M Bankruptcy Deal
+For a list of gun violence resources in Philadelphia, click here.MORE NEWS: 3 People Arrested After Man Shoots AK-47 Into Air Near Temple University's Campus, Police Say